 At our children’s centre, we offer a child-centred education, where the activities are exciting, age-appropriate and with high quality resources.
-Children start their journey in baby room, from 6 months to 2, and then they move to Toddlers when they are 2.
+Children start their journey in baby room, from 6 months to 2 years old, and then they move to Toddlers the term after turning 2.

 Our baby room has been redesigned with the babies’ needs in mind.
 The environment is very calm and familiar so that babies feel confident and eager to learn.
 Babies start crawling and walking; explore sounds, textures and feelings; dance and play instruments; and learn to eat new food and cook very healthy meals!
 We have 9 babies daily, who are looked after by 3 qualified key workers, with whom the babies build very strong relationships.
 Babies have a daily report to inform parents what they ate and how much, how long they slept for, and at what time they had their nappy changed.

-Our Toddlers room is where the children start becoming more independent – putting coats and shoes on, washing hands, and start potty-training.
+Our Toddler room is where the children start becoming more independent – putting coats and shoes on, washing hands, and starting potty-training.
 With this in mind, we offer children a wide range of activities: sand, water, mud kitchen, painting, drawing, building blocks, planting and preparing healthy meals.
 This is the time when children start playing with each other and making friends.

 Our key worker system